Durban: Economy

 Sugar refining is one of Durban's main industries.
 South Africa produces 19.9 million tons of sugar cane a year and most of it comes from KwaZulu-Natal.

 Informal sector

 Durban has a number of informal and semi-formal street vendors.
 The Warwick Junction Precinct is home to a number of street markets, with vendors selling goods from traditional medicine, to clothing and spices.

 The city's treatment of shack dwellers was criticised in a report from the United Nations linked Centre on Housing Rights and Evictions and there has also been criticism of the city's treatment of street traders, street children and sex workers.
-The cannabis strain called 'Durban Poison' is named for the city.
+The cannabis strain called "Durban Poison" is named for the city.

 Civil society

 There are a number of civil society organisations based in Durban.
-These include: Abahlali baseMjondolo (shack-dwellers') movement, the Diakonia Council of Churches, the Right2Know Campaign, the South Durban Community Environmental Alliance and the South African Unemployed Peoples' Movement.
-The Durban Art Gallery was founded in 1892.
+These include: Abahlali baseMjondolo movement, the Diakonia Council of Churches, the Right2Know Campaign, the South Durban Community Environmental Alliance and the South African Unemployed Peoples' Movement.

-Tourism
+Tourism and culture

 Durban has been named the greenest city in the world by Husqvarna Urban Green Space Index.